jgirardet/godot4-rust/README.md

 ![Godot4-Rust](./doc/panel.png)

-This extension aims to add a smoother experience using Rust with Godot
+<p align="center">This extension aims to add a smoother experience using Rust with Godot</p>

 ## Features